-Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Τ1 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Properly define the system's security policy and how it is implemented.
+Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Τ1 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obs Properly define the sys how it is implemented.
+Properly define the system's security policy and how it is implemented.
 Security policy refers to clear, comprehensive, and well-defined rules that regulate access to an organization's systems and the information included in them.
 A policy may be not that simple, and cases, where two rules contradict each other, is not rare.
 In this context, a proper definition of the policy would ask for a formal definition and verification of the set of rules.
-Also, this formal specification of the policy could there be used to derive automatically the configuration of security tools able to enforce that policy. Τ2 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Detect violations of security policies in real-time.
+Also, this formal specification of the policy could then be used to derive automatically the configuration of security tools able to enforce that policy. Τ2 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obs tacles): curity policies in real-time 9.
 Nowadays, intrusion detection is essentially realized at the network level.
 If, as expected in the near future, the traffic was more systematically encrypted, the analysis of the network packets would become de facto inoperative, apart from the header analysis.
-Therefore, it becomes important to study and design new mechanisms for monitoring information systems and producing alerts, at the application, middleware, operating system, and even firmware or hardware levels. тз Potentially all, with special importance in Energy, Transportation, Digital Operational Incident Handling and Digital Forensics
+Therefore, it becomes important to study and design new mechanisms for monitoring information systems and producing alerts, at the application, middleware, operating system, and even firmware or hardware levels. ТЗ Potentially all, with special importance in Energy, Transportation, Digital Operational Incident Handling and Digital Forensics